Amestris: Life

+However, the story is not supported by any primary source.
 The origin of this story is unclear, since known records and accounts indicate that human sacrifices were not permitted within the Persian religion.
 Also since most accounts of the time are from Greek sources, and due to the involvement of Greece as an opponent of Persia, it is possible that not all accounts are accurate.

 Circa 478 BC, her son Crown Prince Darius was married to his cousin Artaynte at Sardis.
 She was the daughter of Xerxes' brother Masistes.
-At the behest of Xerxes, Artaynte committed adultery with him (Xerxes).
+Artaynte committed adultery with Xerxes at his behest.
 When Amestris found out, she did not seek revenge against Artaynte, but against her mother, Masistes' wife, as Amestris thought that it was her connivance.
 On Xerxes' birthday, Amestris sent for his guards and mutilated Masistes' wife by cutting off her breasts and threw them to dogs, and her nose and ears and lips also, and cutting out her tongue as well.
 On seeing this, Masistes fled to Bactria to start a revolt, but was intercepted by Xerxes' army who killed him and his sons.

+The story of Amestris torturing the physician Apollonides of Kos for a misdemeanor is considered historically doubtful.

 Amestris outlived Xerxes, remaining active in royal affairs during the long reign of their son Artaxerxes I. She died in early 424 BC, aged nearly ninety, with Artaxerxes himself dying soon after.

+Political life

+"Amastris, the first lady of Xerxes' court, was one of the most formidable and ruthless women of her time.
+Although many of the actions attributed to her by Greek historians cannot be fully accepted, the surviving evidence points to her psychological strength and authority.
+She was the daughter of Otanes, one of the notable Persians, from the Achaemenid family, and throughout her life, she wielded power and influence over the Achaemenid court with all her effort and ability."

+"After the death of Atossa, Amastris, the wife of Xerxes, whom Greek writers such as Herodotus describe as a powerful yet ruthless and cold-hearted woman, played the leading role in Xerxes' court.
+Amastris also accompanied him during his military campaign against Greece."

+After the death of Xerxes, she also held extraordinary influence in the court of her son, Artaxerxes I, serving as queen mother."

+"During the long reign of Artaxerxes I, the real power of the kingdom was largely in her hands.
+The young king, Artaxerxes I, was kind-hearted and heavily influenced by his mother, Amastris, and his sister, Amestris."Government officials did not consider her separate from the king, and everywhere her orders were obeyed.
+Amastris lived a long life, and her authority and respect remained intact until the very end."

+Amastris ranked among the foremost Persians in terms of lineage and wealth.